Updated March 11, 2026 · By Jake Embers

 Can I prep these vegetables ahead of time?

-Absolutely.
-Cut everything up to 24 hours in advance and store in the fridge.
-Don't add the marinade until about 30 minutes before grilling, though.
-The acid will start breaking down the vegetables if they sit too long.
+Cut everything up to 24 hours ahead and refrigerate.
+Don't add marinade until 30 minutes before grilling though.
+The acid starts breaking down cell walls if they sit too long, and you'll end up with mushy vegetables.

-Leafy greens are basically impossible - they just wilt and fall through.
-Super watery vegetables like cucumbers don't work well either.
-Stick to firmer vegetables that can hold their structure.
-Root vegetables like carrots and potatoes need to be pre-cooked or cut very thin.
+Leafy greens are impossible - they wilt instantly and fall through grates.
+Super watery vegetables like cucumbers don't work either.
+Stick to firm vegetables that hold their structure.
+Root vegetables need pre-cooking or paper-thin slicing.